-As an ethical hunter, you’ll want to make sure that your elk harvest is as quick and humane as possible, and that’s a part of your process that starts long before you set foot in the field.
+For many hunters, going on an elk hunt is on their bucket list.
+It's hard to top the majestic scenery of elk habitat; the sound of their bugling is unrivaled; and their meat is absolutely delicious.
+As an ethical hunter, you'll want to make sure that your elk harvest is as quick and humane as possible, and that's a part of your process that starts long before you set foot in the field.
+It starts with selecting the right caliber, cartridge, and bullet for the job.
+Here are our favorite picks for best calibers on the market today for elk hunting.

 What is the Best Caliber for Elk Hunting?

-Other Top Calibers for Elk Hunting
+Top Calibers for Elk Hunting

-If you don’t have a rifle in .338 Win Mag, don’t feel like you’ve got to run out and buy a new gun.
-Of course, that’s certainly an option and we wholeheartedly support that decision, it’s not your only option.
+Don't feel like you've got to run out and buy a new gun.
+Of course, that's certainly an option and we wholeheartedly support that decision, it's not your only option.
 There are plenty of other great calibers out there for elk hunting.

-As we mentioned, sometimes it all comes down to the proper bullet selection, and that couldn’t be more true than with the reliable 7mm Remington Magnum.
+As I mentioned, sometimes it all comes down to the proper bullet selection, and that couldn't be more true than with the reliable 7mm Remington Magnum.
 If you load a 7mm Rem Mag cartridge with a heavy bullet that is tough and designed to stay together, then it becomes a low-recoil caliber that is hard to beat when it comes to elk.

 .30-06 Springfield